 Her fields of research in Decoding Well-Being are somaesthetics, empathy, first person perspective and embodied design ideation techniques.

-Anna holds a PhD in Computer Science from the Polytechnic University of Catalonia (UPC), she´s Computer Science Engineer from the UPC and Industrial Design Engineer from ELISAVA.
+Anna holds a PhD in Computer Science from the University Politècnica de Catalunya (UPC), she is Computer Science Engineer from the UPC and Industrial Design Engineer from Elisava.

-Before joining Elisava, Anna worked as industrial design engineer for the perfume multinational company PUIG S.A., for six years, developing primary containers for prestige, celebrities and masstige brands.
+Before joining Elisava, Anna worked as an industrial design engineer for the perfume multinational company PUIG S.A. for six years, developing primary containers for prestige, celebrities and masstige brands.

 In Elisava, Anna leads academic projects with companies in a variety of subjects.
 In the fields of futures and somaestetics, with the company Quadpack: “Future Fragrance Dispenser” (2017-18) and “Future of Skincare 2030” (2018-19).
 In the fields of futures, new mobility, user experience and interaction, with the companies SEAT and Rücker Lypsa: “Future Mobility and Autonomous Car, 2030” (2016-17), “SEAT Car Sharing and the interior design” (2017-18) and “SEAT Future Vision 2030” (2018-19).
 In the field of health care and sensory experience with the Hospital Sant Joan de Déu: “Containment and sensory stimulation system for premature babies” (2015-16).

-Anna also teaches several subjects in Elisava, such as Packaging, Technology Integration, Industrial Design Engineering Methodology and Programming, and supervises Final Degree Projects.
+Anna also teaches several subjects in Elisava, such as Packaging, Technology Integration, Industrial Design Engineering Methodology and Programming, and supervises numerous TFG (BA thesis).